 Recommended Reading: The 12 Best Ski Resorts in Colorado

 Bear Lake is a well-marked trail and is one of the easiest hikes in Rocky Mountain National Park.
 The trailhead serves as a starting point for several different routes, including a short loop around the stunning Bear Lake but experienced hikers can continue on to one of the more challenging trails.
 Keep your eyes open for wildlife.

 The trail to Bear Lake is open from March to November.
 If you want to make the best of the breathtaking views, make sure to get an early start before it gets crowded since its a popular trail, especially in summer.

 Recommended Reading: 20 Best Airbnbs in Colorado to Stay In on Your Next Vacation

 Elevation: 427 feet / 130 meters

-Great for all hiking levels, the Dream Lake is a great route that can be used from April until November.
+Dream Lake is an easy route that hikers can access from April until November.
 Along the trail, you’ll come across a clear creek that runs into Dream Lake as well as picturesque wildflowers and mountain views.
-This lake hike is well-maintained and partially paved, perfect for the whole family.
+This lake hike is well-maintained and partially paved, making it perfect for the whole family.

 Recommended Reading: Hiking for Beginners: What You Need to Know To Start Hiking